srijal30/genuine-djinn/protocol.md

 ### Handshakes

 A handshake is considered as a singular or multi message exchange between the server and client.
-After connecting, you should send a message looking something like this:
+To start a handshake, you should send a message looking something like this:

 ```json
 {